ow2-chameleon/everest/src/site/markdown/hello-everest.md

     - *name* : "zone"
     - *path* : "/casa/zone"

-We consider that by default this 3 resources are present.So to add this resources to the root we just have to modify the constructor  :
+We consider that by default this 3 resources are present.
+So to add this resources to the root we just have to modify the constructor  :

 ```java